dgroomes/graphiql-playground/basic/README.md

 General clean ups, todos and things I wish to implement for this project:

-* [ ] How can I bundle the CSS?
+* [x] DONE How can I bundle/copy the external GraphiQL CSS?
 I don't want to version control the GraphiQL CSS.
+  Alternatively, what if I include all of GrahipQL and its dependencies as normal script tags?
+Can I just bundle my source?
+It's annoying to do the dependency research manually but once I do it, it's done and npm won't complain about peer deps plus npm install and npm start will be faster (less steps).
+UPDATE: no, it's hard to use React using modern browser standards because React isn't distributed as an ES module (even though it doesn't have dependencies, so I don't get what the hold up is?)

 ## Reference